 The design of a civic square, to complement the 2000 Stirling Prize-winning building, designed by Alsop and Störmer.
 Completed late in 1999, it is part of a concerted programme of regeneration and community growth for this part of the London Borough of Southwark.

-The plaza continues below the library’s underbelly to the main entrance, making full use of the additional space below the building.
-A carefully controlled palette of materials has been selected to reflect the buildings status in the community and for its durability.
+The plaza in front of the building continues below its underbelly to the entrance making use of the free space below the body of the library.
+A carefully controlled palette of materials has been selected to reflect the buildings status in the community and for its longevity.
 The public space opens directly onto Peckham’s bustling high street which allows the space to be used successfully for public events and activities.

 British Construction Industry Award - Best Building Special Award for Social Contribution 2001

 Architect: Alsop and Störmer